Applied Sciences and Engineering Technology

 Graduates will be able to:

-- Utilize standard drafting instruments and equipment, including software
+- Utilize standard drafting instruments and equipment, including software, printers, and plotters

-- Produce detailed working drawings adhering to standards and guidelines based on physical design parameters
+- Produce detailed working drawings and adhering to standards and guidelines based on physical design parameters

-- Interpret and apply basic geometric dimensioning and tolerancing principles to drawings and prints
+- Interpret and apply basic geometric dimensioning and tolerance principles to drawings and prints.

-- Create residential/commerical building plans from given data using a CAD system and utilize technology to present designs with written and visual documents
+- Create residential/commercial building plans from given data using a CAD system and utilize technology to present designs with written and visual documents

 - Design a product for manufacturability and mock-up construction